maruel/pre-commit-go/README.md

     Supported commands are:
       help        - this page
-      install     - install the git commit hook as .git/hooks/pre-commit prereq      - install prerequisites, e.g.: errcheck, golint, goimports, govet, etc as applicable for the enabled checks. run         - run all enabled checks
+      install     - install the git commit hook as .git/hooks/pre-commit (runs prereq before)
+      prereq      - install prerequisites, e.g.: errcheck, golint, goimports, govet, etc as applicable for the enabled checks. installrun  - runs prequest, install then run run all enabled checks run         - run all enabled checks
-      writeconfig - write (or rewrite) a pre-commit-go.json
+      writeconfig - write (or rewrite) a pre-commit-go.yml

-    When executed without command, it does the equivalent of 'prereq', 'install' then 'run'.
+    When executed without command, it does the equivalent of 'installrun'.
     Supported flags are:
-      -config="pre-commit-go.json": file name of the config to load -level=1: runlevel, between 0 and 3; the higher, the more tests are run -verbose=false: enables verbose logging output
+      -config="pre-commit-go.yml": file name of the config to load -level=1: runlevel, between 0 and 3; the higher, the more tests are run -verbose=false: enables verbose logging output